 This rule applies worldwide.

-Can You Bring a Shaker Bottle on a Plane?
+You Can Bring an (Empty) Shaker Bottle

 You can pack a shaker bottle in both your carry on and checked bags, though the 3-1-1 rule will apply.